heiwaitang/heiwaitang.github.io/_posts/2015-08-18-how-similar-is.md

 ---
 layout: post
-title: <a href='https://www.brookings.edu/articles/how-similar-is-chinese-investment-in-africa-to-the-wests/'>How similar is Chinese investment in Africa to the West’s?</a>
+title: <a href='https://www.brookings.edu/articles/how-similar-is-chinese-investment-in-africa-to-the-wests/' target="_blank">How similar is Chinese investment in Africa to the West’s?</a>
 date:  2015-08-18 09:56:00-0400
-description:
+description: From 1998 to 2012, about 2,000 Chinese firms invested in 49 African countries.
+What types of investments are the Chinese making, and what factors drive their decisions?
 tags: China
-# categories: sample-posts
+categories: English
 ---